varun-magesh/varun-magesh.github.io/content/kitchen/potato-chorizo.md

 I cut the potatoes relatively small and seasoned with lots of oil and seasoned them slightly in the indian way, with turmeric, cumin, and kashmiri chili.
 I seasoned the soy curls more like a smoky chorizo, with smoked paprika, a bit of soy sauce, garlic, chili, chopped jalapenos, and lots of oil.
+I cheated with the chili powder and smoked paprika; if I had more time, it would be whole arbol and guajillos.
 I did the sautée & braise technique for the curls while air frying the potatoes, and then mixed the two together in the end.

 I made the tortillas with the standard instructions on the package.
 One important lesson is that the final warming step really matters; it's the slight